PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 ![The new multistore specific setting drop down](/assets/images/2021/Specific_settings_drop_down_multistore.png)

-It allows merchants to know at a glance which settings are applied in all shops and which ones have been customized to understand the different behaviors of theirs shops.
 ##### Checkboxes

 Checkboxes are displayed in a specific shop context and a group context.